How does Pathpoint handle inspections?

 What does "compliance required" mean?

-During the inspection of the insured property (which could be post-binding or pre-renewal), the carrier or underwriting team identified conditions that must be corrected to maintain coverage.
+During the inspection of the insured’s property, the carrier or underwriting team identified conditions that must be corrected to maintain coverage.
 The agent (on behalf of the insured) must submit documentation to demonstrate that the issue has been resolved.
 You can upload proof of compliance easily in-app.

 What are common reasons compliance may be required?

 Agents may need to submit proof of compliance for any found issues that do not match what was listed in the original submission.
-Come items include:
+Common items include:

 Safety hazards (e.g., exposed wiring, lack of handrails, blocked fire exits)